chloe-mandell/PowerfulDevsConf21/README.md

 As a special thank you for participating in the Powerful Devs Conference, we'd like to gift you event branded Teams backgrounds for desktop, Android, or iPhone.
 In addition, you can also download a branded LinkedIn cover and Twitter header.
 Share your excitement for this event and download this free swag today to use whenever you'd like!

-# Join the Powerful Devs Conference Cloud Skills Challenge
+# Participate in the Cloud Skills Challenge

 Put your skills to the test and get your name on the Powerful Devs Conference leaderboard!
 Learn about fusion development teams, low-code concepts for professional developers, and how a professional developer can enable their citizen developer counterparts to build amazing Power Apps applications.
 The Challenge begins September 14 and runs through October 14.
 [Take The Challenge](https://aka.ms/PowerfulDevs21CSC)!

+# Unable to attend live?

+No worries!
+The recording will be made available shortly after September 14th.
+[Watch on-demand](https://aka.ms/PowerfulDevsConf21OnDemand) and find more great content on Channel 9.
+You can also discover more helpful learning resources for the Powerful Devs Conference on the [event page](https://aka.ms/PowerfulDevsConf21).